 Laurel Hall incorporates the most current techniques in language arts instruction through a literature based curriculum.
 Phonics, decoding, comprehension, vocabulary, spelling and writing are integral parts of the program in first through third grades.
 Comprehension, grammar, vocabulary, spelling and writing are stressed in the fourth and fifth grades.
 Literary themes are presented and studied in these grades using classic and contemporary novels.
 The major objective of the elementary program is to engage students' imaginations through carefully planned, sequential lessons and to create a meaningful and integrated language experience for students.

-The Common Core Mathematics curriculum promotes the kind of effective teaching, assessment, and use of resources that helps reach all the learners in the class.
+The mathematics curriculum promotes the kind of effective teaching, assessment, and use of resources that helps reach all the learners in the class.
 The lessons are rich in the use of manipulatives, math vocabulary, critical thinking, and problem solving skills.
 Number and operations, measurement, geometry, data analysis and probability, algebra and reasoning are all areas covered throughout the year in each grade level.

 Our Social Studies curriculum incorporates map skills, comparing and contrasting everyday life in different times and places, causes and effects of historical events, governmental institutions and practices, California history and geography.
 The fourth grade study of early California culminates in a trip to Sacramento and San Francisco, and the fifth grade travels to the Tall Ships program in Dana Point where history comes alive as students experience the life of an 1830’s sailor.

 Physical education, computer, music, art, and computer classes are included in each grade level.
-These classes are built upon each other to allow the student to continue his/her scope and interests.
+We encourage our students to fully explore their varied individual interests.